Generating a Non-Maskable Interrupt (NMI) in Hyper-V (KBA6342)

 Issue

 If the system does not respond, retry the procedure.
-The final recourse is to reset or power on/off the system which will not generate a core and reduce potential for root cause analysis.
+The final recourse is to reset or power on/off the system which will not generate a core and reduces the potential for root cause analysis.

 It is important to note that this procedure will not be successful in all cases.
-VM hangs may occur for a variety of reasons related to the guest operating system, or other hypervisor issues.
-The following procedure is a best-effort to collect system state information at the time of a VM hang.
+Unresponsive VMs may occur for a variety of reasons related to the guest operating system or other hypervisor issues.
+The following procedure is a best-effort to collect system state information at the time of the issue.

 Prerequisites